-The target EBITDA of \$36.0 million for 2015 was not achieved as the Corporation incurred a negative EBITDA of \$54.7 million in 2015.
-However, EBITDA is not the only objective set for the CEO, the CFO and other NEOs.
-There are individual (and divisional objectives), and other financial objectives such as commercial and operational performance and debt reduction, which also factor into the bonus calculation, which were variously achieved and which resulted in the granting to all NEOs (except to the former CEO) of a bonus equal to 10% of their base salaries payable in cash and another 10% to be compensated through the LTIP, as such was determined and approved by the Board of Directors of the Corporation.
+The target EBITDA for 2016 was achieved at 100.5%.
+EBITDA is not the only objective set for the CEO, the CFO and other NEOs.
+There are individual (and divisional objectives), and other financial objectives such as commercial performance and debt reduction, which also factor into the bonus calculation, which were variously achieved.